 City staff conducted an outreach process that built public awareness around adopting a new framework that guides transportation-related growth and development decisions.
 The update to the TDM Program was introduced as part of the effort to comply with SB 743.
 Public engagement started in 2017 and public open houses were held in winter 2018.
-The TDM Program was introduced to a variety of stakeholders including neighborhood groups, interest groups, non-profit organizations, practitioners and governmental agencies through presentations where staff was available to respond to questions.
+Staff introduced the TDM Program to a variety of stakeholders including neighborhood groups, interest groups, non-profit organizations, practitioners and governmental agencies through presentations and discussions.
 Following the outreach process, the TDM Program was developed taking into consideration the guidance and feedback received from a technical advisory committee (TAC) of TDM experts and briefings with stakeholders.
-Interviews with local businesses, employers and transportation management organizations further supplemented the outreach effort to inform the TDM Program development.
-Citywide, approximately 1,800 people participated in the outreach process as of April 2020.
+Interviews with local businesses, employers, agency partners, and transportation management organizations further supplemented the outreach process as of April 2020.

 Drafts of the proposed TDM Ordinance, TDM Program Guidelines, and TDM Calculator were shared with the public in June 2021.
-Webinars, office hours, additional public presentations, an open house, and a public hearing are planned for Summer 2021 to share information and solicit feedback.
-The Ordinance is expected to be reviewed by the City Planning Commission, and the Transportation and Planning and Land Use (PLUM) Committees of the City Council before being considered by the full City Council for approval.
+Webinars, office hours, and public presentations engaged over 330 people in Summer 2021.
+An open house and public hearing are planned for Summer 2022 to share information and solicit feedback.
+The Ordinance is

-17 Caltrans Strategic Management Plan.
-2015-2010, p.
+17 Caltrans Strategic Management Plan, 2015-2010, p.
 11.